freerobby/sendgrid_toolkit/README.md

     stats = statistics.retrieve :start_date => 1.month.ago, :end_date => 1.week.ago

-To narrow your search to a particular category (applicable only if you use this Sendgrid feature):
+To narrow your search to a particular category (applicable only if you use this SendGrid feature):

     stats = statistics.retrieve :category => "NameOfYourCategory"